jaredly/j3/Roadmap.md

 - [ ] hrmmmmm we're fighting inference here.
   - ok yeah, so a usage is out of whack

 - [ ] whyyyyyy is it zeroing out identifiers?
+  - oh noes, we have map entries that have the wrong locs!

 <!-- - [ ] am I  -->